Some Dell shareholders plan to vote against CEO's buyout

-NEW YORK At least three shareholders who collectively hold nearly 3 percent of Dell Inc's DELL.O shares plan to vote against Chief Executive Michael Dell's $24.4 billion (16.06 billion pounds) buyout offer, raising questions about shareholder proxy adviser Institutional Shareholder Services' sway with the PC maker's shareholders.
+NEW YORK, July 11 At least three shareholders who collectively hold nearly 3 percent of Dell Inc's shares plan to vote against Chief Executive Michael Dell's $24.4 billion buyout offer, raising questions about shareholder proxy adviser Institutional Shareholder Services' sway with the PC maker's shareholders.

 Boston-based investment management firm Highfields Capital Management, which held a 1.3 percent stake in Dell as of March 31, plans to vote against the buyout by Mr. Dell and private equity firm Silver Lake, sources familiar with the situation said on Thursday.
 The sources wished to remain anonymous because they are not permitted to speak to the media.